ALL Metrics

 • Cluster 2 (Green): Global Measurement of Entrepreneurship

-This cluster groups studies focused on measuring entrepreneurial ecosystems at a global level, with emphasis on the relationship between innovation, social networks, and startups.
-The presence of the term “Global Entrepreneurship Monitor” (GEM) indicates the use of international indicators to assess the quality of entrepreneurship across different countries.
-The combination with the term “social media” reflects a focus on digital platforms as facilitators of visibility, funding, and growth for new ventures.
+Cluster 2 focuses on measuring entrepreneurial ecosystems at a global level, with a particular emphasis on the interplay between innovation, social networks, and startups.
+The prominent role of the “Global Entrepreneurship Monitor” (GEM) indicates the use of international indicators to assess the quality of entrepreneurship across different nations.
+This perspective is complemented by the term “social media,” reflecting a research interest in digital platforms as facilitators of visibility, funding, and growth for new ventures.
+Studies Kshetri (2014), Sitaridis and Kitsios (2020) and Yan and Guan (2019) highlight the GEM as a foundational tool for analyzing ecosystem dynamics and economic impact.
+Furthermore, evidence suggests that more developed ecosystems exhibit strong interactions among entrepreneurs, investors, and support networks, particularly when driven by innovation and digital connectivity.

 • Cluster 3 (Blue): Networks, Policies, and Regional Dynamics of Entrepreneurship